TheLinkWild/libstr/README.md

 - Execute the `setup.sh` file and you are done!

 ## TODO:
-- add a `SplitArgs`, `SplitOnChar`, `SplitOnString` function/class to separate arguments like standard main function does.\
+- add a `SplitArgs`, `SplitOnChar`, `SplitOnString` function/class to separate arguments like standard main function does.
-- implement functions to convert numerical values to characters.\
+- implement functions to convert numerical values to characters.

 #### Made in collaboration with: Léolol DB.
-###### MICROSOFT WINDOWS AIN'T SUPPORTED AT THE MOMENT!
+###### MICROSOFT WINDOWS ISN'T SUPPORTED AT THE MOMENT!
 ###### version 0.2.0-dev